slowernews/wisdom-tldr/README.md

 > *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my axe.' - Abraham Lincoln*

+> *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*

 CHALLENGE: Don't overthink.

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*